broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 ### Step 1.
 Setting up configuration files and directories

+Example configuration files are provided in example/config/.

 **cellTypeParameters.txt**: Add one entry per cell type to the format described in example/config/cellTypeParameters.txt.
-Replicate epigenomic experiments should be inserted as comma-delimted entries [give example or more detail].
+Replicate experiments should be inserted as comma-delimted entries [give example or more detail].

-**genomes.txt**: Add one entry per genome build to the format described in example/config/genomes.txt. 'name' corresponds to 'genome' column of cellTypeParameters.txt
+**genomes.txt**: Add one entry per genome to the format described in example/config/genomes.txt. 'name' corresponds to 'genome' column of cellTypeParameters.txt

+**HiC.listing.txt**: Add one entry per Hi-C dataset. 'cell\_type' should match hic\_cell\_type from cellTypeParameters.txt

 Define and make directories